 Cats can have reactions to vaccinations, flea medicine or allergies immediately, other times it could take days.

 If your kitty has a reaction to the shots while she’s at the vet, she’s in the right place.
-However, if you hired a professional cat sitter or pet sitter, she wouldn’t have to get re-vaccinated just for the sole purpose of working with us.
+However, if you hired a professional cat sitter or pet sitter, she wouldn’t have to get re-vaccinated prior to us starting services.

 2. Your cat doesn’t need flea medicine.

 What do we mean by that?
 As mentioned above, many vets and boarding facilities REQUIRE flea treatments prior to being boarded at their facility.
-We don’t and you can add that to benefits of cat sitting.
+We don’t require this but cannot service a home if there is a flea issue.

 3. Your cat can stay in her own home.

-Other benefits of cat sitting include keeping kitty home while you travel.
-She won’t have to live communally with a bunch of other crying or hissing cats at a cattery.
+She won’t have to live communally with a bunch of other cats.
 Kitty won’t be forced to contend with barking dogs and vet techs and veterinarians coming and going, which might cause her to stress even more at a veterinarian’s office.